mahmoud-drwsh/AnimatedProductions/readme.md

 a.
 Ensure the loading indicator is shown.

 Failure state:
 a.
+Ensure the error message composable is displayed.
-Ensure the error message is displayed.
+b.
+Ensure the error message text is displayed.